francisc0garcia/autonomous_bicycle/docs/source/tutorials_real_system.rst

 The first step is to copy the ROSBAG from Raspberry into a PC running linux.
-You can transfer them using a standard SFTP application, such Filezilla, and searching into the folder **Documents/code/autonomous_bicycle** using the same SSH credentials.
+You can transfer them using a standard SFTP application, such Filezilla, and searching into the folder **Documents/code/autonomous_bicycle** using the same SSH credentials (Files located on autonomous_bicycle/data).

 Once you have copied them, **open a new command-line window** and type: